-Many people today have become aware of the many harmful effects of industrial agriculture: less nutritional foods, contaminated soil and water, foods that contain pesticide and herbicide residues in the case of fruits and vegetables, and growth hormones and the harmful effects of the excessive use of antibiotics in the case of meat.
+Many people today have become aware of the many harmful effects of industrial agriculture: less nutritious foods, contaminated soil and water, foods that contain pesticide and herbicide residues in the case of fruits, vegetables, and grains, and growth hormones and the harmful effects of the excessive use of antibiotics in the case of meat.
 But because they have grown used to paying relatively little for the artificial abundance that industrial agriculture is able to produce, they find the prices that are charged for organic or other forms of more natural produce to be prohibitively high.

 There are a number of different methods that organic and other natural farmers have tried in order to make a living doing what they love doing, which is growing food as naturally as possible so as to cause the least amount of environmental damage, and in harmony with the Earth rather than in opposition to it.
 Each of these marketing models has its advantages and disadvantages.
 The most successful models involve selling directly to the consumer so the farmer can keep more of the money that is paid for one’s produce, instead of having to share it with a retailer that provides consumers with the convenience of having a wide variety of different food products in a store that is conveniently located near where they live, or selling their fruits, vegetables, grains, meat, eggs, milk, or other produce to food companies that transform them into packaged food products, while keeping most of the profit for themselves.